cjw199/MR1dCNN.jl/README.md

 #### Basic Usage

-Arguments are in an `Args` struct defined in OneDCNN.jl.
+Arguments are in an `Args` struct defined in `MR1dCNN.jl`.
 When loaded, the `args` object is created and arguments can be adjusted.
 For example, to change the number of epochs from 10 (the default) to 20, use

 `args.epochs = 20`.

-The model architecture is contained in an array of named tuples of `LayerDef` structs defined in ModelUtilities.jl.
+The model architecture is contained in an array of named tuples of `LayerDef` structs defined in `ModelUtilities.jl`.
 The models architectures are defined in `Arch.jl`.
 To construct your own model architecture to use with the demo, use `Arch.jl` and `createArch()`.
 The `LayerDef` constructor arguments can be found in `ModelUtilities.jl`.
 For example, to change model definitons, edit `Arch.jl` to reflect the destired changes.
 Then save and run

 `createArch()`.